axisgroup/evaluation-toolkit/3.Plan-the-test/README.md

 ### Plan a test run
 Always plan a test run before conducting the actual test.
 This will ensure that the prototype is working and all the tasks make sense.
 Put yourself in the users shoes during the test run and think about potential challenges that they might face.
 Think about how the user would interpret and go about tasks.

-## Other Considerations

-In addition to the dimensions described by Rohrer, your test methodology also depends on-

-- functionality afforded by the prototype
-- access to testing tools and equipment

 ## Putting a stake in the ground